-FESTIVALS PLAN YOUR VISIT DURING OUR FAVORITE TRADITIONS AUTUMN AT THE ARBORETUM: BUGTOPIA SEPTEMBER 18-NOVEMBER 28 Presented by Reliant Over 90,000 pumpkins, gourds and squash come together to form the nationally acclaimed Pumpkin Village.
-DALLAS BLOOMS : BIRDS IN PARADISE FEBRUARY 19-APRIL 10 You haven't experienced spring in Dallas until you've seen our 500,000 blooming bulbs and themed topiaries.
+FESTIVALS PLAN YOUR VISIT DURING OUR FAVORITE TRADITIONS AUTUMN AT THE ARBORETUM: A FALL FAIRY TALE SEPTEMBER 17-OCTOBER 31 Presented by Reliant Over 100,000 pumpkins, gourds and squash come together to form the nationally acclaimed Pumpkin Village featuring A Fall Fairy Tale.
+DALLAS BLOOMS:

+FEBRUARY 25-APRIL 16 You haven't experienced spring in Dallas until you've seen our 500,000 blooming bulbs and themed topiaries.
 Our show of color is like nothing you've seen before!
-BLACK HERITAGE CELEBRATION MAY 14-15 Join us for our annual celebration of Black culture featuring music, fashion, art, food and Black owned businesses.
-The Arboretum offers financial assistance of up to 50% off Title I student costs for Arboretum teacher-led educational programming.
-Please complete the Financial Aid Request Form on the Arboretum's website at dallasarboretum.org/ financialaid.
-A Field Trip or Outreach Request Form must be submitted at the same time to be considered for financial aid.
-Financial Aid Request forms submitted after a field trip has been approved will not be honored.
+BLACK HERITAGE CELEBRATION MAY 6-7 Join us for our annual celebration of black culture featuring music, fashion, art, food and black-owned businesses.
+The Arboretum offers financial assistance of up to 50% off for Title I schools booking Arboretum teacher-led educational programming.
+Financial aid requests must be made at the time a field trip request is submitted to be considered for financial aid.
+Financial aid requests submitted after a field trip has been approved will not be honored.
 In addition, the Arboretum has limited funds to offer a \$100 bus stipend for Title I campuses that will be paid upon completion of your field trip.
 Field trips must be paid in full before receiving a bus stipend.

-THANKS TO OUR FRIENDS Please visit our website for the most up-to-date program and professional learning information throughout the 2021-2022 school year!
+THANKS TO OUR FRIENDS Please visit our website for the most up-to-date program and professional learning information throughout the 2022-2023 school year!

-The Addy FoundationThe G.A.
-HAdleta CorporationFoundationThe Andrea-Mennen FamilyHKS, Inc.FoundationThe M.R. aFoundationThe M.R. aThe Theodore and BeulahFoundationBeasley Foundation, Inc.The JoneseLouis L. Borick FoundationJunior LeaThe Bruning FoundationLightner SKatherine C. CarmodyThe AgneseCharitable TrustFoundationCentral Market/HEBPollock Foundation The Dallas Arboretum's education programs have been made possible by the generous support of our 2021-2022 Central Market/HEB CFP Foundation Chi Omega Christmas Market Pat and Gill Clements Foundation Comerica Bank David M. Crowley Foundation The Dodson Foundation Ecolab Ernst & Young Education Partners:

-The G.A.
-Foster Legacy Foundation The M.R. and Evelyn Hudson Foundation The Jonesville Foundation Junior League of Dallas Lightner Sams Foundation The Agnes Cluthe Oliver Foundation Pollock Foundation Rupe Foundation Sammons Enterprises Stephen M. Seay Foundation Blanche Mary Taxis Foundation Walmart A special thanks to our presenting sponsor:
+The Dallas Arboretum's education programs have been made possible by the generous support of our 2022-2023 Education Partners: Adleta Corporation alliantgroup The Andrea-Mennen Family Foundation The Theodore and Beulah Beasley Foundation, Inc. The Bruning Foundation Central Market/HEB CFP Foundation Cigna Pat and Gill Clements Foundation Comerica Bank David M. Crowlev Foundation Ecolab HKS, Inc. The M.R. and Evelyn Hudson Foundation The Jonesville Foundation Junior League of Dallas Lightner Sams Foundation The Agnes Cluthe Oliver Foundation Texas Instruments Pollock Foundation Rupe Foundation Rupe Foundation Sammons Enterprises Stephen M. Seay Foundation Blanche Mary Taxis Foundation A special thanks to our presenting sponsor: